Identity

 Rear Extensions

-3.34 Rear extensions must show subservience to the existing house in terms of their height, footprint, location.
-The must respond positively to the proportions and form of the existing house.
+Rear extensions must show subservience to the existing house in terms of their height, footprint and location.

 Click to zoom in